kubernetes/website/content/en/docs/concepts/overview/working-with-objects/common-labels.md

 than once where different websites are different installations of WordPress.

 The name of an application and the instance name are recorded separately.
-For example, WordPress has a `app.kubernetes.io/name` of `wordpress` while it has an instance name, represented as `app.kubernetes.io/instance` with a value of `wordpress-abcxzy`.
+For example, WordPress has an `app.kubernetes.io/name` of `wordpress` while it has an instance name, represented as `app.kubernetes.io/instance` with a value of `wordpress-abcxzy`.
 This enables the application and instance of the application to be identifiable.
 Every instance of an application must have a unique name.